winstonjgz/winstonjgz/README.md

 🏅 **Professional Experience**
 With over 20 years of experience in programming and data analysis, I have led teams in both technical and commercial areas across various companies.
 I also bring 15 years of experience in SAP ISU and SD.

-🔭 **Looking for a New Team Member?**
-Click here to learn more about my experience and skills.

 ---

 ### Connect with Me